jefreybulla/forms-app/README.md

 nx serve forms-app
 ```

+## Database
+This app uses the file `db.json` to store all data related to form questions and user answwers.

 ## To-do list to finish and improve app
 - Add logic to submit answers correctly for multiple choice with multiple answers (`multiple_choice_multiple`)
 - Organize React components in multiple files